-The author and date are stated immediately after the cited material, or the author is named in the text and the date is parenthetically stated immediately after the cited material.
+The author and date are stated any time you use information from an outside source.
+You place these in parentheses immediately after the cited material, unless you have mentioned the author's name in your text.
+If the author is stated in the flow of your essay text, the date is parenthetically stated immediately after the cited material.

 For example: